dkimhw/launch_school/js_109/js_109_written.md

 * JavaScript is a hybrid of Pass by Value and Pass by Reference

+  * "how passing an argument into a function may or may not permanently change the value that a variable contains or points to"

 * Pass by Value

   * Definition: Pass by value is when you pass a variable to a function call, that variable is not affected after the function gets executed no matter what the function does with it (think C)

   * When you pass primitive values to functions - JavaScript is pass by value (they are immutable).
 No operation performed on a primitive value can permanently alter the value.

-    * When you pass a primitive value like Number - no matter what the function does with it - you will not be able to see the effects by inspecting the variable that you passed to the function.
+    * When you pass a primitive value like Number - no matter what the function does with it - the value you passed into the function will not change

       ```javascript
       let a = 5